Some-Body-Else/p4gpc.dungeonframework/README.md

 ### Minimap
-Much of the minimap still remains unknown for the moment, but what is known is where the textures are (**init_free.bin/field/smap.bin**) and the location of some functions that handle some form of transformation on the texture.
+Much of the minimap still remains unknown for the moment, but what is known is where the textures are (**init_free.bin/field/smap.bin**) and how portions of the texture are selected for rendering.
 The game loads all of the textures in at launch and then internally keeps tabs on their information through a table.
-The textures themselves are modified after being loaded in, leading to searches for the texture based on its file contents to turn up dust.

 ### Field Compares
 Previously unmentioned because there's no real good place to bring it up, but Persona 4 Golden checks field type based on their ID.<br>